BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 ## Deploy to Kubernetes
 The team could simply run Containers and deploy the application to on-premises and in-cloud environments.
 However, they would like to add multiple copies of the application for scale and availability, add other Containers performing different tasks, and add monitoring and instrumentation to the entire solution.

-To group Containers togehter into a complete solution, the team decided to use Kubernetes.
+To group Containers together into a complete solution, the team decided to use Kubernetes.
 Kubernetes runs on-premises, and in all major cloud platforms.
-Microsoft Azure has a complete managed enviroment for Kubernetes, called the Azure Kubernetes Service (AKS).
+Microsoft Azure has a complete managed environment for Kubernetes, called the Azure Kubernetes Service (AKS).
 [You can learn more about AKS here.](https://learn.microsoft.com/en-us/training/paths/intro-to-kubernetes-on-azure/)

 Using the *az CLI* utility, the team adds AKS to the Resource Group they created earlier.
-They add two "nodes" or computing enviroments for resiliency in the testing phase, they automatically generate SSH Keys for access to the environment, and then they attach the ACR service they created in the prevous steps so that the AKS "cluster" can locate the images they want to use for the deployment:
+They add two "nodes" or computing environments for resiliency in the testing phase, they automatically generate SSH Keys for access to the environment, and then they attach the ACR service they created in the previous steps so that the AKS cluster can locate the images they want to use for the deployment:

 ```
 az aks create --resource-group ReplaceWith_PoCResourceGroupName --name ReplaceWith_AzureKubernetesServiceName --node-count 2 --generate-ssh-keys --attach-acr ReplaceWith_AzureContainerRegistryName